 Online wills provided by Make a Will Online.

 You can get started with your will here.
-Every will we produce is checked by a qualified solicitor, and you can keep it current with lifetime updates — free for your first year, then a low annual subscription — so you can change your will whenever your circumstances change.
+Every will we produce is checked by a qualified solicitor, and you can keep it current with lifetime updates, free for your first year and then a low annual subscription, so you can change your will whenever your circumstances change.

 Traditional solicitor costs

 If you visit a high-street solicitor to have your will drawn up, you can expect to pay between £150 and £500 for a simple, straightforward will.
-If your estate is more complex — for example, if you own a business, have property abroad, or need trusts — the cost can rise to £500 to £1,500 or even more.
+If your estate is more complex, say you own a business, have property abroad or need trusts, the cost can rise to £500 to £1,500 or even more.
 Some solicitors charge by the hour, which makes it difficult to predict the final bill in advance.
+If you feel you do need to talk your will through with a solicitor, we offer that too.
+Our solicitor consultation route gives you that same one-to-one advice at a fixed, published price, from £350 + VAT.

 Online will services